pobrei/sunride/CODE_QUALITY.md

 # Code Quality Tools

-This document provides an overview of the code quality tools and processes set up in the RideWeather Planner project.
+This document provides an overview of the code quality tools and processes set up in the SunRide project.

 ## Tools Installed